ahmednooor/instagram_unfollow_check/README.md

 # Instagram Unfollowers
 > Find when someone unfollows you on instagram.
 Make only meaningful connections instead of fake followers.

-> Checks who unfollowed you, your followers, your followings, who is not following back.
+> An app to check on instagram, who unfollowed you, your followers, your followings, who is not following back.

-# Install Dependancies
+## Install
+> Clone this repo.

-> `pip install -r requirements.txt`
+> Execute `pip install -r requirements.txt` in root directory of cloned repo to install dependencies.

 > You will need to have installed `Microsoft Visual C++ Build Tools ^14.x` on Windows for `pycryptodome` to install.

-# Run
+## Run
 > `python app.py`

 ## Client Server Communication